 Extremely simple.
 With no batteries and no electricity to worry about, the Eva-Dry E-333 couldn't be easier to use.
 The interior of the unit contains crystals that are orange when dry and turn green when wet.
 When all visible crystals turn green, as seen through the unit's indicator window, it's time to plug the unit in to release the moisture.
 (That color combination was adopted in 2016 for better visibility than the previous crystals, which were blue when dry and pink when wet.)
 The E-333 is only suitable for very small spaces -- up to 333 cubic feet.
 Moisture is vented to the air when released, so keep that in mind when picking a space to recharge the unit -- outdoors or a next to an open window in large room works best.

 Quiet as a mouse.
-Editors at AllergyBuyersClub.com give this Eva-Dry dehumidifier a perfect score for its quiet operation.
-In fact, it's completely silent during use because it doesn't require batteries or electricity to operate a fan.
+The Eva Dry dehumidifier is, essentially, completely silent during use.
 Even when plugged in to release the collected moisture, the unit doesn't emit any noise.

 Solid track record.
 The Eva-Dry E-333 dehumidifier has no moving parts to break down.
 User reviews, some of which indicate years of use, are positive for the most part.
 The warranty is for 5 years.